-Step 3: Take the Importer Training Module for Access
+Step 3: Review the Importer Training Module for Access

 Step 4: Extract and Transform your SIS Data to CSV

-Using the format specifications here, extract and transform your student registrar data from your Student Information System to CSV.
+- Extract and transform your student registrar data from your Student Information System to meet the CSV specs.

 Step 5: Upload your File to the Importer